 The Shining Hospital Green Pastures is a place of healing and hope.
 It was begun as a leprosy hospital and continues to serve patients with leprosy.
 But its work has expanded to include the treatment of people with other disabilities, especially spinal cord injuries or cerebral palsy.

 Since it opened its doors the hospital has provided treatment to thousands, earning a reputation for delivering quality care to the poorest and most marginalised people.
-Today, it is the biggest rehabilitation centre in western Nepal, serving around 20,000 patients in 2018.
+Today, it is the biggest rehabilitation centre in western Nepal, serving around 20,000 patients each year.

 People come to the Shining Hospital Green Pastures seeking help for leprosy, spinal cord injury, general disability, cerebral palsy, hearing loss and palliative care.